AshwiniMadapura/Calculator/README.md

 # Calculator
-This is a simple Calculator which perform basic operations like "+", "-", "*", "/", "%", "+/-"
+This is a simple Calculator which perform basic operations like "+", "-", "*", "/", "%"

-This Calculator is build by using JavaScript, HTML,SCSS.
+This Calculator is built by using JavaScript, HTML and SCSS.

 Working scenarios: